binapani-edu/blog/blogs/gurukul-to-google/content.md

-# From Gurukuls to Google Classrooms: Tracing India's Educational Journey
+# Gurukul to Google: India's Education Evolution

 **From Trees to Screens:** *A visual journey through India's educational evolution from ancient wisdom to digital learning*